 Scoro head office opening

-What kinds of employee achievements are recognised by the company?
+What kinds of employee achievements are recognized by the company?

-We praise and recognise any kind of self-development and education.
+We praise and recognize any kind of self-development and education.
 Going to school or finding training opportunities is highly valued, and we love to share new knowledge with other teammates.